CREESTL/RustSerGraph/README.md

 - Deserialization is done with the same format.
 But there are some things to notice here as well.
   There are many modifications of a TGF and some of them regard the labels (text after the index of a node) as a value of a node.
 But this library is    intended to provide functionality for the __generic__ graph.
 That is, the node
     can have value of any type (that __implements the `Default` trait__).
-But I haven't yet found a universal way to serialize any provided type into TGF string.
+But I haven't yet found a universal way to serialize any provided type into TGF string the way that after parsing a string representation of a node value from the file the compiler would know _what specific type a value should have_.
     That means:
    - __Only nodes' indexes and edges are written into the file and read from the file__.
    - The __only label__ that has any effect is a `Root` label that indicates which node is the root of the graph. __Any other__ labels are ignored.
 ### Work Process
-   - Create an empty graph with `Graph::new()`
+   - Create an empty graph with `Graph::new()`.
+Please, make sure to specify _graph's type_ in order for the program to work
    - Add nodes with given values and/or connected nodes
      __OR__
      Deserialize nodes from the TGF file with `Handler::deserialize()`.
 Nodes will be added to the graph and edges between them will be created.
 But in this case you have to set __each node's value__ after deserialization.